kiorux/google-directory/README.md

 * `use_active_model` for database token store.
 * Build the configuration generator.
-* Implement more parameters from the Google API.
+* Implement more parameters and calls to the Admin SDK.
+* Better error handling.
+* Documentation.
 * Testing.